New ideas about multiplication of tensorial distributions: New approach

-We build up the algebra of GTF, being able to incorporate the concept of covariant derivative (with the given presuppositions about vector fields and connection) for set of algebras constructed from specific distributional objects.
-The use in physics is meaningful where the operations of tensor multiplication and covariant derivative give a map from appropriate subclass of ~$D'^{m}_{n}(M)$ class to the elements of ~$\tilde\Gamma^{m}(M)$ containing a ~$D'^{m}_{n}(M)$ element.
-This is always provided to work between appropriate subclasses of piecewise continuous distributional objects, but a given physical equivalence might specify a larger set of objects for which these operations provide such mapping.
-Note that the whole problem lies in the multiplication of distributions outside the ~$D'^{m}_{n E}(M)$ class (for instance it can be easily seen that square root of ~$\delta(Ch_{k},q)$ as introduced before is not equivalent to any distribution).
+We have constructed the algebra of GTFs, being able to incorporate the concept of covariant derivative, (with the given conditions on vector fields and connection), for a set of algebras constructed from specific distributional objects.
+The use of these ideas in physics is meaningful where the operations of tensor product and covariant derivative give a map from appropriate subclass of ~$D'^{m}_{n}(M)$ class to the elements of ~$\tilde\Gamma^{m}(M)$ containing a ~$D'^{m}_{n}(M)$ element.
+This is always guaranteed to work between appropriate subclasses of piecewise continuous distributional objects, but a given physical equivalence might specify a larger set of objects for which these operations provide such mapping.
+Note that the whole problem lies in the multiplication of distributions outside the ~$D'^{m}_{n E}(M)$ class.
+(For instance it can be easily seen that square of ~$\delta(Ch_{k},q)$ as introduced before is not equivalent to any distribution.)
 This is because the product does not have to be necessarily equivalent to a distributional object.
-Even worse, in case it is not equivalent to a distributional object the multiplication is not necessarily a mapping between equivalence classes of the given algebra elements ($\tilde D'^{m}_{n A}(M)$).
+Even worse, in case it is not equivalent to a distributional object, the product is not necessarily a mapping between equivalence classes of the given algebra elements ($\tilde D'^{m}_{n A}(M)$).
 The same holds about contraction.